 My strategy of going my own pace was working.

 There were a few more mountain passes, the Col du Chioula with 1431m and 592 m and the Col de Marmare for another 1362m of elevation for only 14 km duration.
-As much as I am talking as it was only 14 km, these mountains were still not easy!
+As much as I am talking as it was only 14 km, these mountains were not easy!
 My quads were still screaming at me!
-But I knew that I had already successfully managed 5 days and with only 2 more days to go, I was on the home stretch!
+But I knew that I had already successfully managed five days and with only two more days to go, I was on the home stretch!

 Day 6: Ax.
 Les Thermes to Prades.
 100km

 This morning I woke with with renewed vigor.
 I knew I was going to make it.
-My mental state was good – I was on the home stretch.
-That being said, there were still 4 mountain passes: The Col de Paiheres, 2001 m of ascent, a very long climb followed by the Col De Garabeil, 1262 m of elevation and the Col de Moulis and finally the Col. De Jau for a total of of 2830m of elevation.
+My mental state was good.
+That being said, there were still four mountain passes: The Col de Paiheres, 2001 m of ascent, a very long climb followed by the Col De Garabeil, 1262 m of elevation and the Col de Moulis and finally the Col. De Jau for a total of of 2830m of elevation.
 It was another big day.